andraugust/andraugust.github.io/quantum-2.md

 $$

-Converting to continuous space gives
+Converting this to continuous space gives

 $$